fredyGabriel/crackseg/docs/guides/loss_registry_usage.md

 ### Integration with Quality Standards

-All loss functions must comply with our [code standards](../../.cursor/rules/coding-preferences.mdc):
+All loss functions must comply with our established code standards for type safety, documentation, and reliability.

 ```python
 # ✅ Correct: Complete type hints, validation, documentation